kjell/mcn-2020-git-haiku/index.md

-The first day of the year:
+The sea darkening
-Is also changed to another
+he starts to grind the rice,
-Of warriors’ dreams.
+Stabs the darkness